Christmas in cruising luxury

 Nothing could be better than the relaxed enjoyment of spending the Christmas holiday being pampered in your own floating hotel, calling at some beautiful places, and being looked after by friendly staff keen to ensure that you really do enjoy a time to remember.

-Discover Life on Board MS Olympia
+Life on board Olympia

 Modern, well-equipped Olympia offers all you could wish to ensure that you enjoy every moment of your Rhine cruise.
 With accommodation and dining facilities for just under a hundred passengers, the ship has a warm, intimate feeling about her from the minute you step on board.